Our Commitment to Privacy

 We might also use your information for the following purposes:

 We don’t rent, sell or exchange your information.
 The types of organisations to whom we normally disclose your personal information include those who help us administer our technology information systems.
+Sometimes we may be legally required to disclose your information, for example, to government departments.

 We take reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations when handling your personal information.